 Jammu & Kashmir has a large pool of intellectual resources which have valuable research acumen and insights into understanding of the unfolding socio-economic situation and valuable global experience.
 J&K Covid19 Research Initiative is an attempt to provide a platform to that resource, and engage in a collaborative exercise of research and reflection for the wellbeing of Jammu & Kashmir.
 Under this initiative, there will be several fields of study.
 Each field will have a team leader and editing expert/s.
 Anyone – research scholars, students, self-employed professionals, public job holders, businessmen, etc. – interested in research and analysis work in these areas, and can spare at least seven hours a week, is welcome to be a part of this exercise.

-- Exploration of the immediate and medium-term outlook for food security, health care and education in Jammu & Kashmir.
+- Immediate and medium-term outlook for food security in Jammu & Kashmir.
+Covid-19 crisis:

-- Covid-19 crisis: Current situation, future scenarios and imperatives for affirmative action in J&K.
+- Current situation, possible future scenarios and the need for better preparedness in J&K.

 - J&K’s fiscal situation: Probable scenarios in revenue generation, tax implications on people and borrowings.